-Organized Labor Is a Dubious Ally for Conservative
+Organized Labor Is a Dubious Ally for Conservatives

 As corporations go woke, it’s understandable that some on the right would look to unions as a possible bulwark.
 But it’s not that simple.